kaldius/carousell_scraper/readme.md

 **Available commands**:
 * `/start`: Just replies with "I'm a bot, please talk to me!" for now.
 * `/recent`: Displays the most recently posted listing in the latest scrape.
-Optional: specify number of listings to show
+Optional: specify number of listings to show.
 > e.g. "/recent 5" shows the 5 most recently posted listings
 * `/cheapest`: Displays the cheapest listing in the latest scrape.
-Optional: specify number of listings to show
+Optional: specify number of listings to show.
 > e.g. "/cheapest 5" shows the 5 cheapest listings
 * `/range`: Displays all listings with price in the given range.
-Compulsary: two integers for max and min respectively
+Compulsary: two integers for max and min respectively.
 > e.g. "/range 20 30" shows all listings with price between S$20 to S$30
 * `/add`: Adds a search term to the currently monitored searches and calls for the scraper to do an initial scrape.
-This automatically sets the new search term to be the user's latest **selection**
+This automatically sets the new search term to be the user's latest **selection**.
+Additionally, a `max_price` and `min_price` can be set for regular updates (see examples below).
 > e.g. "/add ipad mini" adds the search term "ipad mini" to the currently monitored list

+> e.g. "/add ipad pro $1000" adds the search term and push notifications will only be sent if there is a recent listing with price **less than** $1000

+> e.g. "/add iphone $1000 $1100" adds the search term and push notifications will only be sent if there is a recent listing with price **more than** $1000 and **less than** $1100
-* `/switch`: Presents a list of buttons for the user to make a **selection** on which to make queries
+* `/switch`: Presents a list of buttons for the user to make a **selection** on which to make queries.
 > e.g. after **selection** is set to "ipad mini", "/recent 2" will show the 2 most recently posted listings for "ipad mini"
-* `/remove`: Presents a list of buttons for the user choose which to remove
+* `/remove`: Presents a list of buttons for the user choose which to remove.
 > e.g. clicking "iphone" will remove it from the list of monitored searches